yandex-cloud/docs/en/security/domains/secure-config.md

 When working with a serial console:
 * Make sure that critical data is not output to the serial console.
 * If you enable {% if lang == "ru" and audience != "internal" %}[SSH](../../glossary/ssh-keygen.md){% else %}SSH{% endif %} access to the serial console, make sure that both the credentials management and the password used for logging in to the operating system locally are compliant with regulator standards.
-For example, in an infrastructure for storing payment card data, passwords must meet {% if product == "yandex-cloud" %}[PCI DSS](/security/standards/pci){% else %}PCI DSS{% endif %} requirements: it must contain both letters and numbers, be at least 7 characters long, and be changed at least once every 90 days.
+For example, in an infrastructure for storing payment card data, passwords must meet [PCI DSS](/security/standards/pci) requirements: it must contain both letters and numbers, be at least 7 characters long, and be changed at least once every 90 days.

 {% note info %}